innovationOUtside/sphinxcontrib-ou-av/docs/ou_html5.md

 # Embedding HTML5 bundles

-OU-XML allows HTML5/JS?CSS apps to be embedded in an iframe within a VLE page.
+OU-XML allows HTML5/JS/CSS apps to be embedded in an IFrame within a VLE page.
 The app needs to be provided in tthe form of a zip file and MUST contain an `index.html` file at the root.

 ````text